In516ht-d-o-o/snowflake-external-functions/README.md

 ```

-### Agify implementation
+### Agify Implementation
 Now let's implement the whole logic for Agify API.
-For example we can have a table like this, named Users in Snowflake.
+For example, we can have a table like shown below, named Users in Snowflake.

 | row_id | user_name |
 | -------| ----------|